JetBrains/kotlin/INTEROP.md

 However references to Kotlin objects can't be directly passed to C.
 So they require wrapping before configuring callback and then unwrapping in the callback itself, to safely swim from Kotlin to Kotlin through the C world.
-Such wrapping is possible with `StableObjPtr` class.
+Such wrapping is possible with `StableRef` class.

 To wrap the reference:
 ```
-val stablePtr = StableObjPtr.create(kotlinReference)
+val stablePtr = StableRef.create(kotlinReference)
 val voidPtr = stablePtr.value
 ```
 where the `voidPtr` is `COpaquePointer` and can be passed to the C function.